zonemaster/zonemaster-backend/docs/installation.md

 * PostgreSQL

   >
-  > At this time there is no instruction for installing dependencies for PostgreSQL on CentOS.
+  > At this time there is no instruction for using PostgreSQL on CentOS.
   >

 * SQLite

   >
-  > At this time there is no instruction for installing dependencies for SQLite on CentOS.
+  > At this time there is no instruction for using SQLite on CentOS.
   >